manununhez/purrfect-pics/README.md

 ## About

-PurrfectPics is developed and maintained by [Manuel Nuñez].
+PurrfectPics is developed and maintained by [Manuel Nuñez](mailto:manuel.nunhez90@gmail.com).
 For inquiries, please contact [manuel.nunhez90@gmail.com].